challamani/camunda-java-integration/README.md

-# Camunda Java Integration
+# Camunda Java Integration - external service task implementation.
-Camunda rest API - FetchAndLock backoff strategy based integration.

 In this repository you can find some sample external worker implementation using **camunda-external-task-client**, this spring-boot application act as a client by subscribing to set of topics (Camunda's external service tasks), this client continuously poll to camunda with backoff strategy to progress active instances.

+Camunda Rest API - FetchAndLock backoff strategy based integration.

 1. Start camunda instance in your local using docker image